 Optometrist CV Questions

-Considering what highly specialized field optometry is, you want to focus on specific skills unique to your position.
+Which skills are the best to list on an optometrist CV?Considering what highly specialized field optometry is, you want to focus on specific skills unique to your position.
 While it’s good to mention a few broad-based traits such as customer service and relationship building, the majority of your skills should focus on how you apply your medical expertise.List skills specific to conducting eye exams, identifying vision problems, and determining or correcting vision prescriptions.
 Our optometrist CV sample provides a few great examples of how to discuss optometry skills, and you can also check target job descriptions for examples of desirable skills.

-You should keep your references list short, no more than three or four listings of the people you trust most to give you a glowing recommendation.
+How do you list references on an optometrist CV?You should keep your references list short, no more than three or four listings of the people you trust most to give you a glowing recommendation.
 Ideally, you would choose references that may have some clout or status in the industry, but even without that, you should focus on management and others with enough seniority to give their reference weight.Avoid taking up space by minimizing each reference to one line that includes name, title, and contact information.
 For ideas for the format, check our optometrist CV sample.
 Don’t forget to notify your references before you include them!

-Your best bet for a good qualifications section is a strong professional summary that includes no more than three sentences of your best selling points.
+What goes in the qualifications section of an optometrist CV?Your best bet for a good qualifications section is a strong professional summary that includes no more than three sentences of your best selling points.
 Use action-driven, powerful language to discuss why you’re a great hire, and outline who you are as a professional in a succinct, engaging way.

-Our optometrist CV sample provides a great example of how to write a good summary of qualifications, but the main point you should keep in mind is the “wow” factor.
+How can you separate your optometrist CV from other candidates' CVs?Our optometrist CV sample provides a great example of how to write a good summary of qualifications, but the main point you should keep in mind is the “wow” factor.
 What is it about you that makes employers stand up and say “Wow”?
 Try to convey this in your summary.You have many options for making your CV stand out from the crowd.
 The first is your format, which should be neat and attractive with clear organization and a modern style.
 The second is your writing style.
 If you use action-oriented writing, which begins each sentence with a strong action verb, you’re sure to catch readers’ attention.

-Hobbies aren’t always necessary in a CV.
+How do you write about hobbies on your CV?Hobbies aren’t always necessary in a CV.
 In fact, more often than not, you can leave them off.
 However, occasionally you can find value in hobbies that offer cross-functional skills.
 Interpretive dance may not have much value to an optometrist — but if you’re an interpretive dance instructor, suddenly you have invaluable experience adapting to conflicting personalities and teaching abstract concepts in a challenging environment.Keep your list of hobbies short.
 Not sure how to format this section?
 Review the formatting examples in our optometrist CV sample, or try our step-by-step resume builder for a more guided development process.